/\_/\ ___

 scale_y_continuous(limits = c(0,750))

-Now that you’ve created a graph that summarizes important features about your data, save it (in Rstudio) to a PNG file.
+Now that you’ve created a graph that summarizes important features about your data, save it (in RStudio) to a PNG file.
 Then, in your Word document, grab it and move it in.
 You can also—if it pleases and sparkles—zoom into the plot, right-click, copy image, and paste it into your Word document.
 Choice is yours.

 Create a regression table